 An infant’s responses to the parent in the Strange Situation test reflect the history of interaction the child has with that parent at home.
 The pattern of these “organized” responses can predict the later functioning of the child.

-Developmental psychologists later on defined this category of attachment as the disorganized attachment (also known as the disoriented attachment or attachment disorganization)7.
+Developmental psychologists later on defined this category of attachment in childhood as a disorganized attachment (also known as the disoriented attachment or attachment disorganization)7.

-The caretaker of a disorganized infant is both the source of fright and the only haven of safety known to the child.
+The caretaker of a disorganized infant is both the source of fright and the only safe base known to the child.
 They are the child’s attachment figure but they also display frightening behavior.
 The anomalous parental behavior was due to the unresolved state of mind.
-These parents may be abusive, threatening, frightened, or dissociated because of an unresolved loss or their own experience in childhood.
+These parents may be abusive, threatening, frightened, or dissociated because of an unresolved loss or their own experience in childhood8.

 Criticism & Alternative Theory

-Psychologist Jerome Kagan argued that the individual differences in attachment could result from the diverse infant temperament and their reactions to unfamiliarity, rather than to sensitive parenting9.
+Psychologist Jerome Kagan argued that the individual differences in attachment could result from the diverse infant temperament and their reactions to unfamiliarity, rather than to sensitive parenting12.

-His point of view is that babies with a “difficult” temperament are likely to have insecure attachment.
-Child rearing quality is not necessarily the reason of the child’s attachment type.
+His point of view is that babies with a “difficult” temperament are likely to have insecure attachments.
+Child-rearing quality is not necessarily the reason for the child’s attachment type.

 - 1.Ainsworth MDS, Bell SM.
 Attachment, Exploration, and Separation: Illustrated by the Behavior of One-Year-Olds in a Strange Situation.
 Child Development.
 Published online March 1970:49. doi:10.2307/1127388